microsoft/electionguard-rust/BUILDING.md

 The Rust toolchain comes in two flavors: `stable` and `nightly`.
 For production use, you probably want to stick with `stable`.

-All supported functionality requires only the `stable` toolchain.

-But it may be that some tests and experimental features might require `nightly`.
+All supported functionality requires only the `stable` toolchain, but it may be that some tests and experimental features might require `nightly`.

 ### Windows targets

 When targeting Windows (e.g., a developer on Windows building to run locally) there are multiple options of ABI: `MSVC` and `MinGW`.
-The native, Visual Studio-based, `MSVC` ABI is recommended, if for no reason other than it is likely to have been tested more.
+The native, Visual Studio-based, `MSVC` ABI is recommended, if for no reason other than it is likely to have been tested more with this codebase.

 See [Windows - The rustup book](https://rust-lang.github.io/rustup/installation/windows.html)
 for more information.